B1tMaster/ghost-ai-protocol/README.md

 4. AI System B parses it back into internal representation
 5. Repeat for every interaction, potentially millions of times daily

-It's like forcing two chess grandmasters to write essays explaining every move instead of just moving pieces.
+**It's like forcing two chess grandmasters to write essays explaining every move instead of just moving pieces.**

 The core insight: why force AI systems to communicate through the bottleneck of human language when they could potentially communicate directly through their native representational formats?

-⚙️ 21 ITERATIONS OF COLLABORATIVE DEVELOPMENT
-▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬

-THE ITERATIVE DESIGN PROCESS
+### 21 Iterations of Collaborative Development

 **Iterations 1-5: Basic Concept Development**
 Initial vector-based communication proposals, challenged for scalability